Search Results for: museum

 Mount Samat’s Dambana ng Kagitingan (Shrine of Valor)

 Jenna, not her real name, was panting really fast when she approached the gate of Dambana ng Kagitingan (or the Shrine of Valor) atop Mount Samat in Pilar, Bataan.
 After a very deep breath, she finally said; “..at last..”, then sipped the last drop of water from a transparent container.
 I saw Jenna and here companions halfway to the shrine when I was on my way up on a trike.
 I met her and her friends just arrived when I was on my way down.
-I would like to warn her that it isn’t their last struggle, but then I realized they already endured ...
+I would like to warn her that it isn’t their last struggle, but then I realized ...
 Read more

 Kuala Lumpur Hop-on Hop-off Bus: A 360-Degree City Tour